Our favorite small bathroom ideas will help you to make the most of your bijou bathroom with instant decor inspiration and clever design tips

 A plus side of designing a small bathroom is that you may be able to splash out on higher-quality materials and finishes than if you were having to decorate a larger room.

 In this project from Wolf Lewitt, a bespoke map wallpaper was commissioned to fit the room and add interest.
-The unusual design has been paired with smart grey panelling, which helps to box in any unsightly pipework while also creating
+The unusual design has been paired with smart grey panelling, which helps to box in any unsightly pipework while also creating a handy shelf around the walls.
+Authentic encaustic tiles on the floor complete the look.

 15. CREATE ZONES, EVEN IN A SMALL BATHROOM